Garstang Ukulele Group April 2018

 There are 4 main types of ukulele – soprano; concert; tenor and baritone.
 Most people start with a soprano which can cost as little as £25.
 At this price they usually sound much the same so it is safe to buy online, but check the reviews to make sure it will stay in tune.

-But going this cheap may be a false economy as you will probably want to upgrade well before Easter.
+But going this cheap may be a false economy as you will probably want to upgrade within a few months.
 It is better to spend a bit more, about £40-50, and get something like a Makala Dolphin.
-That way it may be next Xmas before you are looking to upgrade – remember there’s no such thing as owning just one ukulele.
+That way it may be a year before you are looking to upgrade – remember there’s no such thing as owning just one ukulele.

 Concerts are a bit larger than a soprano and people with larger fingers may find that useful.
 The starting price is about £45, but you can go up to more than a thousand.
 It is worth visiting a music shop to hear and feel the instruments before choosing which to buy as you’ll probably find one you really love.
 Tenors are a bit larger again and have a slightly lower tone.
 Prices here will start at around £70.